-The Space Industry Bill had its report stage, a further chance to examine the bill and make changes, in the Lords on Tuesday 14 November.
+The Space Industry Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Tuesday 28 November.

 Members discussed subjects including the impact of Brexit on the UK space industry, restrictions on certain areas of land for launches and landings, and the licensing and insurance of small satellites.